BCIL Trek, Trot & Treat – a Costumed Fun Run for Disability Rights

-Sunday, October 21, 2018 BCIL held our 2nd Annual BCIL Trek, Trot & Treat – a Costumed Run, Walk, and Roll for Independence.
-This family friendly event was held indoors from 1-3 pm at the UMass Boston Clark Athletic Center – located at 100 William Morrissey Blvd., Boston.
+Sunday, October 27, 2019 BCIL will hold our 3rd Annual BCIL Trek, Trot & Treat – a Costumed Fun Run for Disability Rights.
+This family friendly event will be held indoors from 1-3 pm at the UMass Boston Clark Athletic Center – located at 100 William Morrissey Blvd., Boston.

 How it will work: You can walk, run, or roll (10 laps = 1 mile) and get family and friends to sponsor you for any amount (per lap or a flat amount) OR BCIL will have a designated runner that you can ask friends and family to contribute to on your behalf.

-All runners will receive their own bib number and finisher ribbon!
+All runners will receive their own bib number and ribbon!

 Click here to print your sponsor page.
 Donations can be made via the form below or can be mailed directly to BCIL (60 Temple Place, 5th Floor, Boston, MA 02152 Attn: Susan Smith) All contributions are tax-deductible.